ese-msc/irp-template/README.md

-# IRP Report Templates
+# IRP report (title-page) templates

 ## About

-This repository contains Word and LaTeX templates you can use for preparing your Individual Research Project (IRP) reports.
+Here, you can find Word and LaTeX templates you can use for preparing your Individual Research Project (IRP) reports.

 ## Contributions

 All contributions are welcome, however small they are.
 If you would like to contribute, please fork the repository and create a pull request.
-If you are not sure how to contribute, please contact us by raising an issue, and we are going to help you get started and assist you on the way.
+If you are not sure how to contribute, please raise an issue, and we will do our best to assist you.

-## Support

-If you require support, have questions, want to report a bug, or want to suggest an improvement, please raise an issue.

 ## License